How to Cut Sheet Metal for Welding Auto Body Panels

 What Mistakes Should You Watch Out For When Cutting?

-Finally, keep your cutting area clean and free from debris.
-A tidy workspace allows you to maintain focus and guarantee accurate cuts without distractions.
+Keep the cutting area clean and free from debris.
+A tidy workspace helps you stay focused and make accurate cuts.

 Final Checks Before Welding: What to Look For

-First, make sure all edges are clean and free of rust, dirt, and oil.
-This promotes better weld adhesion and prevents contamination.
+Make sure all edges stay clean and free of rust, dirt, paint, and oil.
+Clean metal helps the weld bond better and lowers the chance of contamination.

 Frequently Asked Questions